Banquet Piece, Pieter Claez

 There are a lot of red flags here:

-1. Nuts rain down during the "nut-raining season", but are not scooped up by squirrels or park visitors.
+1. Nuts rain down during the "nut-raining season", but are not scooped up by squirrels or park visitors to eat.
 They are swept up and thrown out by the city gardeners.

 2. There is hardly anything written about this tree.
 The tree label says it is Cryptocarya rubra and the PlantList says that is an accepted name.